 Group or Corporate Buyer

-In the past 10 years merger transactions have become commonplace!
-This is where your practice (telephone number, goodwill, patient charts and selected equipment) is moved to another existing / on-going practice and “combined” or merged into that practice.
-Naturally, the practice of the buyer could be merged into your office but that is a far less common.
-To keep this as a viable option, your office lease and facility need “to qualify” and here again, the premiere broker of dental practices (Lou Bermudez) can quickly assess this possibility!
+In the past 10 years, merger transactions have become commonplace!
+This is where your practice (telephone number, goodwill, patient charts, and selected equipment) is moved to another existing/ongoing practice and “combined” or merged into that practice.
+Naturally, the practice of the buyer could be merged into your office but that is far less common.
+To keep this as a viable option, your office lease and facility need “to qualify” and here again, the premier broker of dental practices (Lou Bermudez) can quickly assess this possibility!

-These are dentists that already own a practice of their own, but would consider a second office to either fill out their work week or as a additional source of revenue.
-One of they key benefits here is that you may very well be asked to remain as an associate within your own practice after sale – you would reap the rewards of selling and also secure a place of employment!
-Again, “these” buyers are marketed to differently than the others mentioned above and your broker (Lou Bermudez of Practice Sales & Appraisals) is the person to discuss this exciting option with!
+These are dentists that already own practice of their own, but would consider a second office to either fill out their work week or as an additional source of revenue.
+One of the key benefits here is that you may very well be asked to remain as an associate within your practice after the sale – you would reap the rewards of selling and also secure a place of employment!
+Again, “these” buyers are marketed differently than the others mentioned above and your broker (Lou Bermudez of Practice Sales & Appraisals) is the person to discuss this exciting option with!

 The Absentee Owner / Buyer

-The last category of buyer to be discussed here is the dentist / investor.
-This buyer is surely more detached as their interest lies in the financial stability and suitability to their overall plan(s).
+The last category of the buyer to be discussed here is the dentist/investor.
+This buyer is surely more detached as their interest lies in the financial stability and suitability of their overall plan(s).
 Also, this buyer insures that if you seek employment after selling, this is a perfect fit.
-For young retirees, this provides a slower entry into retirement and provides added household revenues — care need be taken that decisions and practice style so ingrained in your daily practice delivery routine is not disrupted.
+For young retirees, this provides a slower entry into retirement and provides added household revenues — care needs to be taken that decisions and practice style so ingrained in your daily practice delivery routine is not disrupted.
 And, more paperwork is needed for protections to be put in place for these transactions.
 Here again, this is a routine process if handled correctly.
 But, word to the wise, not every practice is suitable for this type of sale.
 To inquire further, contact your expert dental practice broker — Lou Bermudez (818-999-9595).

-In conclusion, when selling your dental practice, each and every buyer may lead to the final desired result, but not all respond to the same advertisement or email blast used by the broker.
-With 35 years of experience in brokerage of dental practices, Lou Bermudez not only has thousands of prospective buyers available, ready and qualified but he can guide you through this process, secure the right one buyer for you, and consummate the transaction to your complete satisfaction.
-All while having a personal touch, a broad smile and providing the buyer much encouragement along the way.
-Others broker practice for sale; Lou provides professional brokerage for professionals!
+In conclusion, when selling your dental practice, every buyer may lead to the final desired result, but not all respond to the same advertisement or email blast used by the broker.
+With 35 years of experience in the brokerage of dental practices, Lou Bermudez not only has thousands of prospective buyers available, ready and qualified but he can guide you through this process, secure the right one buyer for you, and consummate the transaction to your complete satisfaction.
+All while having a personal touch, a broad smile, and providing the buyer much encouragement along the way.
+Other brokers practice for sale; Lou provides professional brokerage for professionals!